propertybase/executrix/README.md

 # Executrix

 DISCLAIMER: This gem is a rewrite of the [salesforce_bulk](https://github.com/jorgevaldivia/salesforce_bulk) gem.
 As the original maintainer didn't respon to my [pull-request](https://github.com/jorgevaldivia/salesforce_bulk/pull/14) I decided to rerelease the gem under different name.
-This is it.

 The original Copyright Notice and all the original commit logs have been retained.